w3f/Grants-Program/docs/rfps/Open/uptane-for-substrate-design-and-scope.md

 ## Project Description :page_facing_up:

+The Upchain Specification, a framework for securing Substrate runtime upgrades and Substrate network upgrades, by extending The Update Framework and modeled on Uptane (The Update Framework Specification extended for automobiles).

 I’ve come across several reports of a para-relay chain update/upgrade going awry and a chain is bricked, unable to produce blocks - hi-jinx ensue, and everyone lives happily ever after.

 One such case is discussed here: [How to recover a parachain](<https://forum.polkadot.network/t/how-to-recover-a-parachain/673>).
 The consensus appears to be: Automatic rollback is not possible, and a Parachain being inoperable for some period is the way things will be (hi-jinx required).